 - 2.28 Extortion: A student may not obtain money or property from an unwilling person by force, threat of force, or other means of coercion. - 2.29 Public Display of Affection (PDA): Kissing, fondling, "dirty dancing", sitting on laps, prolonged hugging, close contact, or any suggestive contact that are in poor taste and show disrespect for others as interpreted by school personnel.
-Parent is contacted at each step. - 2.30 Unauthorized Assembly, Publications, etc.: Demonstrations and/or petitions by students, or possession and/or distribution of unauthorized publications, including misuse of electronic messages or computers which interfere with the orderly process of the school environment, a school function, or extracurricular/co-curricular activity. - 2.31 Unauthorized video or sound recording.
-Unauthorized videotaping or recording a fight, altercation, teacher, students, faculty, zoom sessions, etc. - 2.32 Disrespect: Conduct or behavior toward school employee or an adult that lacks regard, civility, politeness, and/or courteous consideration which goes beyond the bounds of acceptable student behavior. - 2.33 Inciting or Participating in a Major Student Disorder: Leading, encouraging, and/or assisting in disruption which results in destruction or damage to property or cause personal injury.
-This includes throwing furniture or fixtures in the school. - 2.34 Provoke/Attempt to cause fight: Any action, comments, or written messages intended to cause others to fight or which might reasonably be expected to result in a fight.
+Parent is contacted at each step. - 2.30 Unauthorized Assembly, Publications, etc.: Demonstrations and/or petitions by students, or possession and/or distribution of unauthorized publications, including misuse of electronic messages or computers which interfere with the orderly process of the school environment, a school function, or extracurricular/co-curricular activity. - 2.31 Unauthorized Video or Sound Recording: Unauthorized videotaping or recording a fight, altercation, teacher, students, faculty, zoom sessions, etc. - 2.32 Disrespect: Conduct or behavior toward school employee or an adult that lacks regard, civility, politeness, and/or courteous consideration which goes beyond the bounds of acceptable student behavior.
+Including, but not limited to, any verbal, written, electronic, or physical conduct such as, slurs, or innuendos, which has the purpose or the effect of creating an intimidating, hostile, or offensive educational environment.
+This includes verbal sexual comments. - 2.33 Inciting or Participating in a Major Student Disorder: Leading, encouraging, and/or assisting in disruption which results in destruction or damage to property or cause personal injury.
+This includes throwing furniture or fixtures in the school. - 2.34 Provoke/Attempt to Cause Fight: Any action, comments, or written messages intended to cause others to fight or which might reasonably be expected to result in a fight.